 - 8 Policy Information

-The purpose of this policy is to advise USQ stakeholders and community of the appropriate maintenance, minor works and capital works authority and their governing principles.
+The purpose of this policy is to advise UniSQ stakeholders and community of the appropriate maintenance, minor works and capital works authority and their governing principles.

-All USQ property, its employees and associated contractors.
+All UniSQ property, its employees and associated contractors.

 3 Policy Statement